-Stalled in Transition - The 638 Contract Government
+Stalled in Transition - The "638 Contract" Navajo Nation Government

 For 50 years, the Navajo Nation has been carrying out duties delegated by the Bureau of Indian Affairs (BIA) under the Indian Self-Determination and Education Assistance Act (ISDEAA), enacted on January 4, 1975.
 That law ended the federal policy of termination and launched an era of tribal self-determination.